-Employee safety is our first priority, and as a result, we have implemented a remote working policy for all of our employees.
-Although we re-opened our corporate offices for a small group of employees, while implementing additional safety measures including testing, masks and social distancing protocols, the majority of our employees continue to work remotely.
+Employee safety is our first priority, and as a result, we had implemented a remote working policy for all of our employees.
+We have recently re-opened our corporate offices to employees on a hybrid basis, while implementing additional safety measures and protocols.
 We are also working closely with all of our clients, members, providers and other external business partners.
-We believe we have sufficient liquidity to satisfy our cash needs, however, we continue to evaluate monitor liquidity, as necessary, and ensure that our business can continue to operate during these uncertain times.
+We believe we have sufficient liquidity to satisfy our cash needs, however, we continue to monitor liquidity, as necessary, and ensure that our business can continue to operate during these uncertain times.

 The outbreak and preventative measures taken to contain COVID-19, especially in the first half of 2020, negatively impacted our members' access to care due to a temporary unavailability of the full range of fertility treatments at our provider clinics.
 In March 2020, the American Society for Reproductive Medicine, or ASRM, issued guidelines recommending enhanced safety protocols for patient safety.
 Those guidelines were lifted in May 2020, which has enabled our clinics to resume care.
-COVID-19 and related restrictions did continue to have a negative impact on our revenue growth for the three and six months ended June 30, 2021.
+COVID-19 and related restrictions did continue to have a negative impact on our revenue growth for the three and nine months ended September 30, 2021.

-The full extent to which the COVID-19 pandemic will directly or indirectly impact our business, future results of operations and financial condition will depend on future developments that are highly uncertain and cannot be accurately predicted, including, without limitation, new information that may emerge concerning COVID-19 and variants; the timing, extent, trajectory and duration of the pandemic; the availability, distribution and effectiveness of vaccines; the imposition of protective public safety measures; and the economic impact on local, regional and national markets.
+The full extent to which the COVID-19 pandemic will directly or indirectly impact our business, future results of operations and financial condition will depend on future developments that are highly uncertain and cannot be accurately predicted, including, without limitation, new information that may emerge concerning COVID-19 and variants; the timing, extent, trajectory and duration of the pandemic; the availability, distribution and effectiveness of vaccines as well as vaccine hesitancy; the imposition of protective public safety measures; and the economic impact on local, regional and national markets.
 To the extent that the markets we serve experience increased cases of COVID-19, state or local governments may reinstitute measures to control its spread, which could again negatively impact our members' access to care.
 We will continue to evaluate the nature and extent of these potential impacts to our business, results of operations and liquidity.